 The simplest part of a turnaround is addressing and planning for known issues.
 However, the challenge of this process is the flaws and defects that are unplanned which are uncovered during inspections and non-destructive examinations (NDE).
 Once this is reported to the inspection team, each flaw must be evaluated, and a solution must be promptly decided upon and implemented.
 Sometimes, the solution is as simple as a blend grind of a linear indication or performing a weld metal buildup repair.
 Sometimes further NDE is required to acquire further information or more data.
 Whichever the next steps, if the repair, replacement, or inspection is too complicated, costly, or time-consuming, then another solution must be formulated.
 No matter the complexity of a problem, the expertise of Assistu’s engineers can result in a smoother turnaround.
 Below are two different examples of complex decisions that need to be made during this turnaround, and how they benefitted the client:

 The client had their own procedure for evaluating gasket seating surfaces (GSS).
 A number of found work scopes were submitted to address these due to the inexperience of the inspectors and their unfamiliarity with the client’s standard.
 We were tasked to review these work scopes.
-Although this was a simple task of determining if they should be executed, the number of work scopes submitted were upwards of a few dozen and most provided insufficient information.
+Although this was a simple task of determining if they should be executed, the number of work scopes submitted was upwards of a few dozen, and most provided insufficient information.
 This involved back and forth inquiries as well as physically viewing the GSS in the plant.
-In the end, out of all of the reviewed work scopes roughly 90% were rejected which saved the client many hours of work avoiding an extension to an already turnaround.
+In the end, out of all of the reviewed work scopes roughly 90% were rejected (this means no GSS repair required) which saved the client many hours of work avoiding an extension to an already long turnaround.

 This discovery work can be an overwhelming burden on the already time-constrained team at the plant.
 This is where Assistu’s services come into play.